ashrafsec/Subnetting-Field-Manual-Ebook-Beta/README.md

 The ebook is in beta and is for free :D
 This is to give back to the community

+## Disclaimer
+The author is not responsible for any loss of property or damages resulting from use of this book or its content.

 ## References
 Computer Networks by Andrew Tanenbaum and David Wetherall 5th Edition Prentice Hall/Pearson <br/>
 CCNA Routing and Switching Complete Study Guide by Todd Lammle 2nd Edition Wiley <br/>